to4iki/Monocle/README.md

 ```

 A employee and we need to set "modify" of his company street name address:
-Need to repeat at each level the full path to reach it...
+Need to set the first character of company street name address in upper case

 ```swift
 let employee: Employee = ...